nestybox/sysbox/README.md

   - May be installed inside a system container using the instructions in the Docker website.

-  - Alternatively, use a system container image that containers a pre-installed dockerd (e.g., `nestybox/sys-container:debian-plus-docker`)
+  - Alternatively, use a system container image that containers a pre-installed Dockerd (e.g., `nestybox/sys-container:debian-plus-Docker`)

 ## Shared Volumes